 -

-Cited Authorities
+Review Cited Authorities

 In Clio Library, the Cited Authorities tab displays case law or legislation cited within the judgment.
 This helps you build arguments on a reliable authority.
 The Strength bar next to each authority indicates the significance of an authority in relation to the current document, based on citation frequency, quoting, and similar points of law.